hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 .. code-block:: console

    $ cd /project/sawtooth-core
-   $ ./bin/txnvalidator -v -F ledger.transaction.integer_key
+   $ ./bin/txnvalidator -v --genesis -F ledger.transaction.integer_key

 This will startup txnvalidator and logging output will be printed to the terminal window.